sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 **Task:**

  * run MultiQC for each dataset.
- * Look at the QC report.
+ * Look at the QC reports.
 What are your conclusions ?

 Important points: